wame/GeneratorBundle/README.md

 ## Overwriting twig files

-Just like the SensioGenerator, you can overwrite the twig skeleton files of the WameSensioGenerator in the following directory:
+Just like the SensioGenerator, you can overwrite the twig skeleton files of the WameGenerator in the following directory:
-`App/Resources/WameSensioGeneratorBundle/skeleton`
+`App/Resources/WameGeneratorBundle/skeleton`

 For more information about overwriting skeleton files, see: http://symfony.com/doc/2.5/bundles/SensioGeneratorBundle/index.html#overriding-skeleton-templates